Meet the EcoElsa staff providing environmental education to you and your family! As well as check out current openings below!

 Preferred Qualifications:

-- Work experience with Nature Centers, summer camps, field research, preschool/childcare centers, schools, and other related groups
+- Work experience with Nature Centers, homeschool groups, summer camps, field research, preschool/childcare centers, schools, and other related groups

 - Experience working with PreK-12 youth and adults for programs

-- Knowledge of outdoor survival, wildlife biology, ichthyology, entomology, botany, ethnobotany, biomimicry, physical sciences, and or art and a passion for sharing that knowledge with others
+- Knowledge of outdoor survival, wildlife biology, ichthyology, entomology, botany, ethnobotany & foraging, biomimicry, physical sciences, and or art and a passion for sharing that knowledge with others

 - Ability to prioritize and manage multiple projects